themonetizr/monetizr-android-sdk/README.md

-# Monetizr Android SDK library

 ## What is Monetizr?

- Monetizr is a game reward engine, we drive revenue to your business and enhance the experience of your players!

- Monetizr rewards your users with an opportunity to unlock and buy your own game merchandise (t-shirts, hats, 3d-figurines, decals, and 40+ other products), gift cards (Amazon, Apple, etc.), and even brand sponsored rewards (from brands that fit your core audience and goes well with the narrative of the game).
-How you want to monetize, you decide!
+Monetizr is a turn-key platform for game developers enabling to sell or give-away game gear right inside the game's UI.
+You can use this SDK in your game to let players purchase products or claim gifts within the game.
+All orders made with Monetizr automatically initiates fulfillment and shipping.
+More info: https://docs.themonetizr.com/docs/get-started.

 ## Monetizr Android SDK

-Monetizr Android SDK is a library project built upon Monetizr RESTful API to allow smoother integration with Monetizr
+Monetizr Android SDK is a plugin with the built-in functionality of:

-Monetizr SDK is written using singleton pattern (or anti-pattern).
-The choice was obvious, it allows easier integration and does not require hardcore set-up.

-You can find instructions on building the project in [README.md][1] and in integration documentation [Docs][2].

-### Setting up

-Monetizr SDK is published using jCenter.
-You can, of course download/clone repozitory and add it as a module dependecy to your project.

-Monetizr is providing a per-client based API key`s.
-We are using oAuth 2 authentication and simplifying that for our client SDKs.
+- showing image carousel and fullscreen pictures in offers to end-users;
+- HTML texts for descriptions;
+- allowing end-users to select product variant options;
+- displaying price in real or in-game currency (including discounts);
+- checkout and payment support;
+- Google Pay support (optional).

-API is a public two-way, that does not expose any useful information, but still be aware of this limitation.
+Monetizr uses oAuth 2 authentication behind the scenes for all payment and order related processes.
+The SDK takes care of managing oAuth 2.
+To use SDK and connect to Monetizr servers, all you need is a single API key.
+It can be retrieved via Monetizr web [Console][3].
+API is a public two-way, it does not expose any useful information, but you should be aware of this.
-API settings are being provided in-application.

-Library can be added to your project in couple of ways.

-**1. First approach (suggested)**

-Use Gradle:
+Read the Monetizr's [android documentation][2] to find out more.

+## Installation
+### Option 1 (suggested)
+**Gradle:**

 ```gradle
 repositories {